 Click on +new to open the Exclude address dialog.
 Enter the object to be excluded, and select the Exclude type (Sender, Recipient, All) to be applied.

 - Imported into contentACCESS from a file using the import option.

-The file to be imported usually contains 2 columns: first column with the email addresses (or domains), 2nd column with the information if the object is sender, recipient or can be both.
+The file to import usually contains 2 columns: first column with the email addresses (or domains), 2nd column with the information if the object is sender, recipient or can be both.
 A sample import file may be viewed using the “Download sample” button.
-(For more information refer to chapter Importing contentACCESS configurations from files).
+(For more information refer to chapter Importing contentACCESS configurations from files.)

 ✓ Notification settings.

 Select here, when you will need to get notification emails from the Email archive job.
-It is possible to set here if you need such a notification email always/never, or you need it only in case that an error/warning occurred during the archiving process − for example, if the archiving of one or more items failed, then you may get a notification email about this error.
+It is possible to set here, if you need such a notification email always/never, or, you need it only in case when an error/warning occurred during the archiving process − for example, if the archive of one or more items failed, then you may get a notification email about this error.
 Into the Recipient list textbox insert the email address(es) of the person(s), who will get such notifications.
 Notifications should be used if the administrator does not use the monitoring feature.

 Set the value, which will determine how many items will be processed simultaneously by the email archive job.
 The recommended value is “2”.

 Combining the shortcutting methods in an Email archive job

 What are the advantages of combining the shortcutting methods for the user?